 Build the quality of your soil each year

 At Wegmans, we love our veggies, and we all know that variety is the spice of life.
 By eating many different fruits and veggies of different colors, we give our bodies many different nutrients.
 The same goes for plants.
 If we plant the same crop in the same plot, year after year, the soil gets tired and depleted.
 By varying the types of crops we plant in each plot, we are able to maintain healthy soil and healthy plants by giving them more diverse nutrients.
-This year, we are planting onions in a plot where zephyr squash was planted last year.
+This year, we are planting winter squashes and onions where cover crops were planted last year.
 Japanese millet was planted in the spring, tilled in during the summer, and peas and oats were planted in the fall.

 + Read More

 Heritage varieties of grain, like the wheat we grow on the farm, can be taller than many modern varieties and therefore yields so much more straw.
 We harvest the seeds of wheat to be made into flour and chop and lay the stalks (straw) to be baled for farm uses like our compost.